bensampson5/libsv/docs/source/contributing.rst

 --------------------------------------------

 For anything beyond feature requests, reporting bugs, or very simple fixes, it is *strongly* recommended to setup the LibSV developer's environment.
-Especially if you plan to write any SystemVerilog source code, write and/or Python testbenches, build the html documentation from source, or modify project workflows/tools/configuration.
+Especially if you plan to write any SystemVerilog source code, write and/or run Python testbenches, build the html documentation from source, or modify project workflows/tools/configurations.

-LibSV provides pre-built Docker images, specifically for this purpose, which are available on `LibSV's Docker Hub page <https://hub.docker.com/repository/docker/bensampson5/libsv>`_>.
+LibSV provides pre-built Docker images, specifically for this purpose, which are available on `LibSV's Docker Hub page <https://hub.docker.com/repository/docker/bensampson5/libsv>`_.
 If you don't already have `Docker <https://www.docker.com/>`_ installed on your machine, you will need to install it by following the instructions `here <https://docs.docker.com/get-docker/>`_.